One-Shot Coordination of First and Last Mode Transportation: Feed-in Supply Optimization Problem and Equivalence to One-Shot Feed-out

-\emph{Supply Constraints}: To show this equivalence, we let $\{\hat{S}_l\}_l $ be the supply distribution at the end of \emph{feed-out}.
+\emph{Supply Constraints}: To show this equivalence, we let $\{\hat{S}_l\}_l $ be the supply configuration at the end of \emph{feed-out}.
 We know that for any route $r$, the flow terminates at $D_r$.
 Therefore, the final supply located at any node $l$ is $\displaystyle \hat{S}_l = \sum_{r \vert D_r= l} \hfr$.
-Therefore, Constraint \eqref{eq:suppl_constr_2} can be rewritten as
+Therefore, Constraint~\eqref{eq:supplyconstr} for feed-out can be rewritten as